-Athirappally is also home to many endangered and endemic species of flora and fauna.
-In the Vazhachal area of Athirappally, you can see four endangered hornbill species.
-Athirapally can be stated as a one-of-its-kind riparian ecosystem in Kerala.
-The Vazhachal forest division is the second most biodiverse area in the state.
-It is also an important bird area.
-Chalakkudy river is a biodiversity hotspot with 85 species of freshwater fish living in it.
+Athirappilly is home to much endangered flora and fauna.
+Tourists can see four endangered species of hornbills at Vazhachal in Athirappilly.
+Athirapally is a riverine system in Kerala.
+Vazhachal Forest Division is the second largest biodiversity hotspot in Kerala.
+It is also an important bird sanctuary.
+The Chalakudy River is a biodiversity hotspot inhabited by about 85 species of freshwater fish.

 Places to visit

-Athirapally Waterfalls – Falling from a height of 80 feet and forming several parallel streams, this waterfall provides a magnificent view from all sides.
-This is one place you can never avoid in your tour.
+Falling from a peak of eighty ft and forming several parallel streams, this waterfall provides an awesome view from all sides.
+This is one location you can in no way avoid on your tour.

 With a children’s play area, tree houses, food stalls, and other facilities, Ezhattumugham have become an excellent place for the family tour.
 You can play in the wide natural pool of water formed by the flow in Chalakudy River.